-Currently, there are more than 7 million students with disabilities in America today, the majority of whom are children of color.
+Currently in America, there are more than 7 million students with disabilities, the majority of whom are children of color.
 A combination of challenges has led to frustrating outcomes even pre-COVID-19.
 These challenges were further aggravated by the failure of virtual learning to meet the needs of students with disabilities nationwide.
 Still, due to underlying medical conditions, many students will need to continue distanced learning, while other students with disabilities will be returning to a “new normal” riddled with virus-related safety concerns in schools.
-Learn from dynamic experts who will help us imagine a better future: how to go back – or forward – to school.